kobber/Raspberry-Core/README.md

 - Grindstones no longer display missing item textures when the last item in a stack is polished (Sully's Mod).
 - Pigs no longer follow players with an empty hand.
 - Items with empty NBT will now combine with items without NBT.
+- Greatblades (Clash!) now take one durability damage on any successful charged attack.
 - Dimensional Tears (Spelunkery) will now stack correctly.

 ### Configurable Tweaks